AlvaroMartinezQ/my-shell/README.md

 <!-- LICENSE -->
 ## License

-<strong>IMPORTANT </strong>
 This project does not have a license, but remember that we DO NOT make ourselves responsible for any possible academic copy of this project.
 The code has been uploaded for a learning purpose only.

 <!-- CONTACT -->
 ## Contact

-Alvaro Martinez Quiroga - alvaroo2302@gmail.com
+* Alvaro Martinez Quiroga - alvaroo2302@gmail.com
-Patricia Tarazaga Cozas -
+* Patricia Tarazaga Cozas -

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements